 |

-A slab reef located in the entrance
+A slab reef located in the

-hollow in both directions, but only for 25 metres.
+right.
+Extremely hollow in both directions, but

-Paddle, pull in, grab the rail, then get spat out.
+only for 25 metres.
+Paddle, pull in, grab the

-A four second ride that is a guaranteed cover-up. |
+is a guaranteed cover-up.

 A fast playful right, breaking